garmagelm/Ounass_facebook/README.md

 ## Task3: Dockerize
 Dockerize your code, and make sure the project will be up and running with an only single command.
-* Task 2 is optional but implementing task 2 will be a bonus point and positive impact on the offer amount.